flmmartins/flywaytest/README.md

 | 2       | Add people          | 2016-11-10 17:57:31 | Success |
 | 3       | Delete people       |                     | Pending |
 +---------+---------------------+---------------------+---------+

+### Clean

+Clean will clean metadata table and your data